 Other Forms of Student Debt Relief

+While current bankruptcy law does not allow student loans to be discharged, there are other options for debt relief.
 The alternatives to bankruptcy discharge have mostly occurred in the form of income-driven repayment plans, of which there are currently four.
+Borrowers with private student loans also have the option to refinance to get a lower interest rate.

 The option was first offered in 1993 following the passage of the Higher Education Amendments of 1992.
 The income-contingent repayment (ICR) plan laid out in this legislation applies to federal direct loans and mandates loan payments amounting to 20% of discretionary income.
 Loans are forgiven following 25 years of payment on this plan.